francescoalongi/Artificial_neural_network_projects/Competition 2/README.md

 # Image Segmentation Project

-This project purpose was to solve an Image Segmentation problem with the [Oxford IIT-Pet dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).
+This project purpose was to solve an Image Segmentation problem with some satellite images picturing buildings and roads.
 The problem is to select the pixels in which a given subject lies within the image, in this way the model selects a labeled area inside of it.
 An example is given in the picture below.

 ![segmentation-example](https://www.robots.ox.ac.uk/~vgg/data/pets/pet_annotations.jpg)